Giaco-am/PSO-Gen-XDREAM-main/README.md

 # PSO-Gen-XDREAM

-A novel optimization algorithm framework for neural activity maximization in deep neural networks, combining Particle Swarm Optimization (PSO) with genetic algorithms.
+A novel optimization algorithm for the XDREAM framework for neural activity maximization in deep neural networks, combining Particle Swarm Optimization (PSO) with genetic algorithms.
 This hybrid algorithm is then tested against a genetic algorithm and CMA-ES.

 ## Overview